IkeC/evo-league/README.md

 ## Support

-Please open an issue at https://github.com/IkeC/evo-league/issues if you have a questions or problems.
+You may open an issue at https://github.com/IkeC/evo-league/issues if you have a questions or problems.
 Please include as much information as you can, eg. server log files, system, component versions and so on.

-Note that I probably can't or won't help with issues such as how to run a webserver, install PHP or similar basic tasks.
-Google is your friend.
+Please note that I probably can't or won't help with issues such as how to run a webserver, install PHP or similar tasks.

 ## Thanks